Find Out if You are already Registered to Vote

 Votes cast during an early voting period will be canvassed and reported after 9pm on the Election Day.

-Yes.
-If you are out of the county or if you are permanently or temporarily disabled, ill or are the primary care giver for one or more people who are ill or physically disabled, or a resident of a Veterans Hospital, or detained in jail awaiting Grand Jury action or incarcerated for an offense other than a felony you may apply for an absentee ballot.
-Absentee Ballot Application
+If you are out of the county or if you are permanently or temporarily disabled, ill or are the primary care giver for one or more people who are ill or physically disabled, or a resident of a Veterans Hospital, or detained in jail awaiting Grand Jury action or incarcerated for an offense other than a felony you may apply for an Absentee ballot.

 The ImageCast is a ballot marking device that allows a voter with disabilities to privately and independently vote on a paper ballot.
 Audio and tactile interfaces allow voters with sight challenges to complete their ballot.
 Voters can listen to the selections over headphones, or view an LCD screen with an image of their ballot that can be adjusted for size and contrast.
 A "Sip-N-Puff" or paddle device may also be used by voters with limited hand dexterity.